Valentine Candy Heart Experiment

 Chocolate States Of Matter Learn About The States Of Matter With Chocolate!

+Web use your valentine's day candy for a fun science experiment and learn about density and buoyancy in this activity!
 There’s even a free printable recording sheet at the bottom of the post!
-Web red cups contained hot water, purple had room temperature water, and blue contained cold water.
 The candy hearts placed in room temperature water and cold water did not change much over the course of our experiment.